 Home Remedies for Fibromyalgia

 Fibromyalgia is a long-term condition of fatigue and widespread pain, along with other symptoms that can vary from person to person.
 The name fibromyalgia comes from "fibro" for fibrous tissues (such as tendons and ligaments), with "my" indicating muscles and "algia" meaning pain.
 It can be a challenging and frustrating condition, sometimes taking years to get a diagnosis.

 Besides the widespread pain and fatigue, there are many other symptoms that can be present.
 Personally, I have found these to fluctuate, depending on whether I am having a flare-up (a temporary increase in symptoms) or not.
 Here is a list of a few common ones:

-- Insomnia or poor-quality sleep
+- Insomnia or poor-quality sleep.

 - Hot spots of pain on the body, often known as tender points.
 These tend to be painful to touch.

-- Headaches and migraines
+- Headaches and migraines.

-- Flu-like feeling and constant aching
+- Flu-like feelings and constant aching.

-- Fatigue, often lasting for days, weeks and even months
+- Fatigue, often lasting for days, weeks and even months.

-- Increase in pain post-exercise
+- Increase in pain post-exercise.

 - Cognitive issues, such as short-term memory loss, brain fog, the inability to think straight or mixing up words in a conversation.